ElsaTam/Obsidian-Stuff/snippets/callouts/README.md

 **FILE**: [callout-letter.css](callout-letter.css)

-Write elegant handwritten letters directly into your vault.

 I deleted vertical spacing between paragraph to have equal line heigths.
 If you wish to change that, just change the variable `--p-spacing` in the snippet.
 The background lines will adapt, as they are computed per paragraph and not on the entire callout.

 ![letter](screenshots/letter.png)